zilonglin/zilonglin.github.io/_pages/about.md

 Besides academic research, I'm also interested in violin and swimming.
 I studied violin performance at the [Jacobs School of Music, Indiana University Bloomington](https://music.indiana.edu/).

 <span style="color:crimson; font-weight:bold;">
-I am looking for self-motivated Ph.D. students to start in Spring or Fall 2026.
+I am looking for self-motivated Ph.D. students to start in Fall 2026.
 If you are interested in working with me, please send me an email: zlin [at] umkc [dot] edu</span>